SysFate/retivad/README.md

   --alignerSpecialsParam alignerSpecialsParam
-                           Specials parameters for the aligner (default: None) --traceseq traceseq      Sequences you want track to check the method (default: None) --ext ext                Configuration for the ssh.
-Use it if your file are not in the computer.
+                           Specials parameters for the aligner (default: None) --traceseq traceseq      Sequences you want track to check the method (default: None) --ext ext                Path to the configuration for the ssh.
+Use it if your files are not in the computer.
-                           This method are only in realtime annalyse. (default: None) --timecheck timecheck    A realtime annalyse, you can setup the time between each check in the folder (default: None) --dev                    Keep all temporar datas (default: False)
+                           This method are only in realtime annalyse. (default: None) --timecheck timecheck    In realtime annalyse, you can setup the time between each check in the folder (default: 10) --dev                    Keep all temporar datas (default: False)
   ```